The Hangover (2009)

 Q: What if my baby cries?

-A: That's ok!
-Going GaGa events are specifically geared towards parents with young infants, so nobody will mind if your baby cries or makes noise during the movie.
+A: That's okay!
+Going Gaga events are specifically geared towards parents with young infants, so nobody will mind if your baby cries or makes noise during the movie.

 Q: Where can I park?

-A: The village of Bryn Mawr has many municipal lots, and there is also free parking located in the lot directly behind the theater, which is accessible from Bryn Mawr Avenue.
-View further information and a map that will direct you to our free parking.
+A: The village of Bryn Mawr has many municipal lots.
+View further information and a map that will direct you to local parking options.